 - the entity strives to attract and retain quality staff and volunteers who are committed to working with underprivileged people in need, and this is evidenced by low staff turnover.
-The entity believes that attracting and retaining quality staff and volunteers will assist with the success of the entity in both the short and long term - staff and volunteers work in partnership with a range of community stakeholders, and this is evidenced by ongoing support of the entity's projects and initiatives.
-The Group ensures community stakeholders understand and are committed to the objectives of the Group through ongoing education in order for the projects to succeed - staff and volunteers are committed to creating new and maintaining existing programs in support of the underprivileged people.
-Committed staff and volunteers allow the entity the ability to engage in continuous improvement - the entity's staff and volunteers strive to meet consistent standards of best practice and provide clear expectations of professional accountabilities and responsibilities to all stakeholders.
-This is evidenced by the performance of staff and volunteers who are assessed based on these accountabilities; and ensures staff are operating in the best interests of the underprivileged people and the Group
+The entity believes that attracting and retaining quality staff and volunteers will assist with the success of the entity in both the short and long-term - staff and volunteers work in partnership with a range of community stakeholders, and this is evidences by ongoing support of the entities projects and initatives.
+The Group ensures community stakeholders understand and are committed to the objectives of the Group through ongoing education in order for the projects to succeed

-Directors' meetings
+Responsible Entities' meetings